All Articles

 4. Water conservation

-According to the U.S. Environmental Protection Agency, the average family can waste a whopping 180 gallons of water7 per week (9,400 gallons annually).
+According to the U.S. Environmental Protection Agency (EPA), the average family can waste a whopping 180 gallons of water7 per week (9,400 gallons annually).
 To mitigate this problem in your home, talk with your family about the value of shutting off water faucets and being careful about how much water they use when showering.
 And don’t forget to regularly check8 for leaks in pipes, faucets and toilets to prevent unnecessary water waste.
 Routine maintenance and prompt repairs can make a big difference.

 5. Landscaping and outdoor spaces